Robinkdaniel/Mini-Automated-Class/README.md

 # Mini-Automated-Class
 Projects for a Smart Automated Classroom including a Bell System with LED Display and RFID Door Lock with User ID.
-# Mini-Automated-Class
-Projects for a Smart Automated Classroom including a Bell System with LED Display and RFID Door Lock with User ID.